Updated: December 2017

 - Ongoing assessment, keeping you informed about your child’s development

-Your child’s nursery, pre-school or childminder will write an EYFS profile when they go into reception class.
-This will give details about your child’s strengths, talents and likes, as well as any additional support that they might need in reception.
+Your child's nursery, pre-school or childminder should provide a written summary of your child’s progress when they are between two and three years old.
+This will give details about your child’s development, their strengths, talents and likes, as well as any additional support that they might need.

 03 - Looking for childcare

 There are a range of childcare options available for your child: some of these will be for children of all abilities, while others will be specialist services only for disabled children.

 It is worth considering what kind of childcare you want.
 You should think about whether you want your child to be cared for at home, in a group setting or in another person’s home.

 What is registered childcare?